Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 }
 ```

-Create a property, initialize the module and add it to the view of our view controller.
+- Create a property, initialize the module in the viewDidLoad method and add it to the view of the ViewController.
-Afterwards, supply the license key and set the delegate.
-The delegate will receive a call when a result is found.
-If the Anyline set up returned an error the error object will be set and you can handle the error.
+- Supply the license key and set the delegate, which will receive a call once a result is found.
+The boolean returned by the setup routine notifies you if the Anyline setup was successful.
+If an error occurred the error needs to be handled
-Furthermore it is necessary to set the scan mode utilizing *setScanMode*.
+- After the successful setup, set the scan mode utilizing *setScanMode*

 ###### 2. Start the scanning process in viewDidAppear